 The holidays are behind us now and a new year has started.
 After devouring many Christmas dinners, gingerbread houses, candy canes, and chocolate, we've started our New Year’s resolutions.
 At least half of us (I know I did!) that is.
 Maybe you want to start eating healthy again, stop smoking or exercise more?
 Do you try again and again each year, but it doesn't work out the way you had planned?
 Below you can read how to train your self-control!

 Self-control is just like a muscle.
 You can train it, but it can get tired too.
-If you have to restrain yourself the entire day, or inhibit yourself as it’s nicely called, there is a possibility that it will get harder and harder.
-However, by practicing self-control it will get stronger over time.
+If you have to restrain yourself the entire day or inhibit yourself as it’s nicely called, there is a possibility that it will get harder and harder.
+However, by practising self-control it will get stronger over time.

 In 2011 researchers in Australia did a study where participants trained their inhibition.
 Participants were split up into two groups: a control group and a group that used their non-dominant hand for everyday tasks over a period of two weeks.
 Are you, for example, right-handed?
 Try brushing your teeth with your left hand.
 That’s not easy, so you will have to keep yourself from finishing the task with your right hand.
 When the participants returned two weeks later to continue the experiment the researchers provoked the participants.
 It turned out that the participants who were using their non-dominant hand the past 2 weeks were much better at inhibiting an aggressive response!